rthalley/dnspython/README.md

 New since 1.3.1:

 	The NSEC format doesn't allow specifying types by number, so we shouldn't either.
 (Using the unknown type format is still OK though.)

-	The resolver wasn't catching dns.exception.Timeout, so a timeout erroneously caused the whole resolution to fail instead of just going on to the next server.
+	The resolver wasn't catching `dns.exception.Timeout`, so a timeout erroneously caused the whole resolution to fail instead of just going on to the next server.